Idnan/bash-guide/README.md

 say "hello world!"
 ```

 When you run the above example the `hello` function will output "world!".
 The above two functions `hello` and `say` are identical.
 The main difference is function `say`.
 This function, prints the first argument it receives.
-Arguments, within funtions, are treated in the same manner as arguments given to the script.
+Arguments, within functions, are treated in the same manner as arguments given to the script.

 ## 2.4.
 Conditionals